sungchang79/RDS-FOR-SQLSERVER/en/backup-restore.md

 > [Caution]
 > While backup is underway, performance may be degraded due to such backup.
-> To minimize the impact on service, backup is recommened while service workload is low.
+> To minimize the impact on service, backup is recommended while service workload is low.

 ### Backup Storage